okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

   * The public key must use the RSA algorithm.

-  * The public key isn't a certificate authority's.
+  * The public key isn't a certificate authority's (CA's).

 * Any DNS Text (`TXT`) and `CNAME` record names and values included in your domain configuration must be resolvable and contain the values provided by Okta.
 You can validate these names and values with a DNS query tool, such as [dig](https://bind9.readthedocs.io/en/latest/manpages.html?highlight=#dig-dns-lookup-utility).